chef/automate/components/docs-chef-io/content/automate/ha_automate_to_automate_ha.md

     sudo chef-automate start
     ```

-## Upgrade with FileSystem Backup via Volume Mount
+## Migration with FileSystem Backup via Volume Mount

-Follow the below steps for Automate HA when you are upgrading with On-Premises and AWS deployment (but not for AWS managed services).
+Follow the below steps, when you are migrating to On-Premises or AWS HA deployment (but not for AWS with managed services).

 1. Make EFS volume and attach that volume to the existing automate and Automate HA nodes.
 1. Mount EFS Volume: